-How to take your medication?
+How to take your capecitabine tablets

-- Take your capecitabine tablets, as prescribed twice a day, with a large glass of water within 30 minutes after breakfast and supper. - Tablets must be taken whole.
+- Take your capecitabine tablets as prescribed twice daily with a glass of water within 30 minutes of the end of breakfast and dinner. - Tablets must be taken whole.
 Do not chew, split or crush the tablets. - If you forget a dose, you may take it as soon as you remember if less than 6 hours have passed since the missed dose.
 Do not double your next dose.
-Try, however, to take your pills at the same time every day and in the same way (within 30 minutes after your meal, with doses 10 to 12 hours apart).
+However, try to take your pills at the same time every day and in the same way (within 30 minutes after a meal, with each dose being 10-12 hours apart).

-Storing and handling your medicines
+Storing and handling your capecitabine tablets

 - Wash your hands immediately after handling your tablets. - Keep your medication at room temperature, out of the reach of children and pets as well as protected from light, heat or moisture.
 Do not keep medicines in the bathroom. - Don't throw away unused medication at home.
 Bring it back to your pharmacy to be destroyed safely.
-You may dispose of the empty containers in your home garbage can. - If the pills inadvertently come in contact with the surrounding surface, wash and rub the surface with water and soap. - Caregivers should wear disposable gloves if they prepare medication for you.
+You may dispose of the empty containers in your home garbage can. - If the pills inadvertently come into contact with a surrounding surface, scrub the surface with water and soap. - Caregivers should wear disposable gloves if they prepare medication for you.
 You can find disposable gloves at your local community pharmacy. - Keep your medications in their original container and do not mix them with other drugs.